 The All Japan Road Race Championship, organised by the MFJ (Motorcycle Federation of Japan), is Japan’s premier road racing series, with races held at circuits across the country.
 The series offers four racing classes: top class JSB1000, limited-modification ST1000, 600cc class ST600, and 250cc class J-GP3.
 Other than J-GP3, the classes are contested by production-based machines, illustrating the potential readily available to average customer.

 Kawasaki Plaza Racing Team, supported by Kawasaki Motors Japan, is the top Kawasaki team, fielding Ninja ZX-10R race machines in the ST1000 class, where the performance of the base machine is crucial.
 They are also planning to compete in the Suzuka 8 Hours Endurance Road Race in the SST class.

 The All Japan Motocross Championship, run by the MFJ (Motorcycle Federation of Japan), is Japan’s premier motocross racing series.
 Events are hosted by the various regions across the country, with races held on outdoor dirt courses featuring naturally undulating terrain and man-made technical sections.
 Riders with International A-rank qualification can compete in two classes: IA1 (4-stroke 450cc machines, or 2-stroke 250cc machines) and IA2 (4-stroke 250cc machines, or 2-stroke 125cc machines).
 The machines are specially prepared motocross racers.

-Team Kawasaki R&D, supported by Kawasaki Motorcycle & Engine Company, is the top Kawasaki-affiliated team competing in IA1 and IA2.
-The KX450-SR and KX250-SR factory race machines are used to contest the championship with the main aim of improving performance and pushing development for the KX series.
+Team Kawasaki R&D, supported by Kawasaki Motors, Ltd., is the top Kawasaki-affiliated team competing in IA1.
+The KX450-SR factory race machine is used to contest the championship with the main aim of improving performance and pushing development for the KX series.